JakubZasadni/ADVObject-OrientedProgramming/README.md

-The repository contains exercises from the Advanced Structured and Object-oriented Programming carried out at the University of Science and Technology in Cracow in the Python.
+The repository contains exercises from the Advanced Structured and Object-Oriented Programming carried out at the University of Science and Technology in Cracow in the Python.

 Contains: